-High Blood Pressure recipes
+What Is High Blood Pressure (Hypertension)?

+low salt recipes, low sodium recipes, recipes to reduce blood pressure.
 We all regularly use the words ‘blood pressure’ when we feel even slightly ill, without really understanding what they mean.
 Blood pressure (B.P) is merely the pressure exerted on blood vessels by circulating blood due to the rhythmic beating (contraction and relaxation) of the heart.
 That means normal blood pressure is not something to be worried about – if your heart is beating your blood will exert pressure on the blood vessels.

 What is a cause for worry is when a person has high blood pressure (or hypertension).
 In such a case his heart has to exert more force to pump almost the same quantity of blood within the same time.
 The two parameters for this are Systolic B.P, which is the pressure exerted during the contraction of the heart, and is always high; and Diastolic B.P, which is the pressure exerted during the relaxation of the heart, and is comparatively low.
 High blood pressure in an adult is defined as blood pressure equal to or greater than 140 mm Hg systolic pressure or equal to or greater than 90 mm Hg diastolic pressure.

 High blood pressure or hypertension is more and more prevalent these days, especially among younger people.
 Apart from stress and obesity, one of the reasons for this is excessive sodium and salt intake.
 Most people find it difficult to limit the amount of salt in their cooking, thinking it will affect the taste of their favourite dishes.